juliagarlor/flappy-bird/README.md

 Please, make sure to check the lecture to develop this project in the following link: https://youtu.be/3IdOCxHGMIo

-Regarding to this Pong1.0 version, any feedback for improvement is welcome, and I hope you have fun using it.
+Regarding to this flappy-bird version, any feedback for improvement is welcome, and I hope you have fun using it.

 ![Win](screenshots/Medal.JPG)